When you can’t install WordPress plugins, you can’t do very much of anything.

 The real difference in the WordPress versions is that WordPress.com is a managed website builder.
 WordPress.org gives you open-source software.

-If you want to true freedom to build whatever you like, you need to build your website using the WordPress software.
+If you want true freedom to build whatever you like, you must build your website using WordPress software.
 Not the website builder.

 It’s much easier than it sounds.